Ndebele house painting

-Ndebele house painting is a style of African art practiced by the Southern Ndebele people of South Africa.
-It is predominantly practiced by the Ndebele women when House painting homes.
+Ndebele house painting is a style of African art practiced by the Southern Ndebele people of South Africa and the Northern Ndebele people in Zimbabwe in Matobo.
+It is predominantly practiced by the Ndebele women.

 History

+The art found in the traditional homestead of the Ndebele people dates back to a thousand years and is evidenced by the rock art found in the Matopos attributed to the Khoi-San.
+In 2016 the US Ambassador's' fund for Cultural preservation (AFCP) awarded a grant to document the Ndebele traditional art form of hut painting and decoration.
+This comes as it is important to pass on the skills and knowledge from one generation to the other.

 During the 18th century, the Ndzundza Ndebele people of South Africa created their tradition and style of house painting.
 Until the late 1900s, the Ndebele noted warriors and large landowners.
 In the autumn of 1883, they went to war with the neighboring Boers.
 The loss of the war brought on a harsh life and horrible punishments for the Ndebele.
 Through those hard times, expressive symbols were generated by the suffering people expressing their grief.
 These symbols were the beginning of the African art form.

 The Ndebele tribe originally in the early 18th century lived in grass huts.
 They began using mud-walled houses in the mid-18th century when these symbols begin to be created on their houses and walls.
 These expressive symbols were used for communication between sub-groups of the Ndebele people.
 They stood for their continuity and cultural resistance to their circumstances.
 The Boer farmers did not understand the meaning and viewed it as cultural art that was not harmful, so it was allowed to continue.
 These wall paintings done by the women were their secret code to their people, disguised to anyone but the Ndebele.